Junyao Zhao

 Hi!
 I am an FSMP postdoctoral fellow at IRIF (CNRS & Université Paris Cité), hosted by Adrian Vladu.
 I did my Ph.D. in computer science at Stanford University, where I was very fortunate to be advised by Aviad Rubinstein.
 Before that, I obtained an M.Sc. with distinction in computer science from ETH Zürich and a B.Eng. in software engineering from Tongji University.

-I am broadly interested in algorithmic game theory, optimization, and learning.
-My recent research focuses on topics such as beyond-worst-case analysis, communication complexity, simplicity vs. efficiency in algorithmic mechanism design, and strategic robustness in online learning.
+My current research focuses on algorithmic game theory, submodular optimization, and online learning.
+Specific topics include: beyond-worst-case analysis, communication complexity, simplicity vs. efficiency in algorithmic mechanism design, and strategic robustness in online learning.

 Publications